Margaret Mary Alacoque: Veneration

+In 1929 her liturgical commemoration was included in the General Roman calendar for celebration on 17 October, the day of her death.
+During the reforms of 1969, the feast day was moved to 16 October.
+It is an optional memorial in the United States.

-Alacoque's short devotional writing, La Devotion au Sacré-Coeur de Jesus (Devotion to the Sacred Heart of Jesus), was published posthumously by J. Croiset in 1698, and has been popular among Catholics.
+Alacoque's short devotional work, La Devotion au Sacré-Coeur de Jesus (Devotion to the Sacred Heart of Jesus), was published posthumously by J. Croiset in 1698 and has been popular among Catholics.

-On the Caribbean island of Saint Lucia there are two flower festivals supported by their Societies.
+On the Caribbean island of Saint Lucia there are two flower festivals supported by their respective Societies.
 Each society has a patron saint on whose feast day the grande fete is celebrated.
-For the Roses it is the feast of St. Rose of Lima on 30 August; and for the Marguerites it is that of St. Margaret Mary Alacocque, 17 October.
+For the Roses it is the feast of St. Rose of Lima on 30 August; and for the Marguerites it is that of St. Margaret Mary Alacoque, 17 October.